 Clearly defined responsibilities and scope of authority for security organizations vary widely across different companies and industries.
 To help address this challenge, I have developed an organizational framework for the information security function.
 As a model, this should be considered a starting point for adapting to a particular environment, not a set-in-stone guide as to the division of responsibilities, nor should it be considered all-encompassing in defining every possible function to be performed.

 In organizing and staffing your security function, be sure to consider the personalities and interests of the people you are hiring.
-Not all security professionals are identical, and just as in the medical profession, security professionals tend to gravitate into particular subspecialties based on their personality and interests.
+Not all security professionals are identical, and just as in the medical profession, security professionals tend to gravitate toward particular subspecialties based on their personalities and interests.
 Trying to make every security professional a generalist is a recipe for mediocracy and failure, likewise, an information security organization without distinct responsibilities and staff to perform them is no organization at all.

-The acronym DIOR, stands for what I consider the key responsibilities of any security organization – Define (the risk & plan), Implement (the plan), Operate (the plan), Respond (to incidents).
+The acronym DIOR stands for what I consider the key responsibilities of any security organization – Define (the risk & plan), Implement (the plan), Operate (the plan), Respond (to incidents).
 How these components are organized, as departments within the overall security organization, or spread across multiple departments in a matrixed fashion, is highly dependent on where Information Security sits within the organization and the scope of authority of the Chief Information Security Officer (CISO).

 The overarching goal of any security organization should be to defend the brand and operations of the business from cyber threats by implementing a risk-based security program and plan.
 To define and maintain this program is the focus of the “Define” team, which is usually led by the CISO or the designated head of security.
 The Office of the CISO is also a term that is used to describe those who are on the Define team.